 But "the asset" isn't something to be feared, or something incapable of love; as The Shape Of Water progresses, we learn through Elisa's kindness and persistence that just because it looks different than the rest of us doesn't mean he is all that different.
 The two become fast friends not through words, but the universal languages: Food, music, movement, and touch.
 I won't give too much away, but the way del Toro uses water and special effects to illustrate some stunningly lyrical scenes between these two is breathtaking.

 All four of the protagonists of The Shape Of Water are lonely, in many ways outcasts because of their "otherness."
-But in the end, it's exactly that group — the mute woman, the Black maid, the gay neighbor, and the fish-man — who turn out to be the heroes of this story.
+But in the end, it's exactly that group — the mute woman, the Black maid, the gay neighbour, and the fish-man — who turn out to be the heroes of this story.
 And that's exactly why The Shape Of Water is perhaps the timeliest movie of awards season.
 Because whether you're a hopeless romantic or a sci-fi geek, we all could stand to both receive and give a little more compassion right now.